A Look at IoT and its Affects on Property Management

 Cost/benefit analysis is key to determining implementation

-While the benefits of AI and IoT are clear, such benefits do not come without a price tag.
-The benefits include lower cost of ownership through smart building maintenance, the ability to charge higher rents for higher tech retail spaces and the ease of accepting payments and holding real-time discussions with tenants through a variety of electronic devices.
+While the benefits of AI and IoT technology are clear, such benefits do not come without a price tag.
+The benefits include lower cost of ownership through smart building maintenance, the ability to charge higher rents for higher tech retail spaces and the ease of accepting payments and holding real-time discussions with tenants through a variety of connected devices.

 The costs vary according to the size, age and condition of the rental property.
 Obviously, a newer building already contains components of becoming an AI building.
-Your 200-year-old Victorian Bed and Breakfast, however quaint, is likely not as compatible for today’s technology.
+Your 200-year-old Victorian Bed and Breakfast, however quaint, is likely not as compatible for today’s smart home technology.

 Package Concierge is one part of the technology equation that can help you run your building smoothly without costing you a small fortune.
 Our locker system ensures your residents and tenants that their packages are safe and available to them any time of day or night.
 Fully customizable, the system can accommodate both residential and commercial customers, notifying them when packages arrive.
 Since the packages can be retrieved with a simple code, you have one less technological component to worry about as you consider the other options that you can offer your residents and tenants.